sumeshi/quilter-csv/README.md

 #### changetz
 Changes the timezone of the specified date column.

-The method of writing datetime format is the same as in [python](https://docs.python.org/ja/3/library/datetime.html) (1989 C Standard).
+The datetime format strings follow the same conventions as [Python](https://docs.python.org/3/library/datetime.html)'s datetime module (based on the C99 standard).

 ```
 Arguments: